 GetResponse pricing

-There are six GetResponse pricing plans available:
+There are five GetResponse pricing plans available:

 - Free — a free plan that lets you use core GetResponse features with a list of up to 500 subscribers (note that GetResponse advertising is added to your emails, however).